itijyou/ademxapp/README.md

 ### Semantic image segmentation

 We show the effectiveness of our models (as pre-trained features) by semantic image segmenatation using **plain dilated FCNs** initialized from our models.
-Currently, Several A1 models trained on the *train* set of PASCAL VOC and ADE20K are available.
-We will release more models soon.
+Several A1 models tuned on the *train* set of PASCAL VOC, Cityscapes and ADE20K are available.

 * To use, download and put them into the directory: